Vital Records Online

 Wyoming Death Certificate

-Learn how to order Wyoming Death Certificates from the Wyoming Department of Health Vital Statistics Services (WDH-VSS).
+Learn how to order Wyoming Death Certificate from the Wyoming Department of Health Vital Statistics Services (WDH-VSS).
 The current processing time is 3 to 5 days.
 The state fee for certified copies is $25.00, with additional copies costing $20.00 each.
 Authorized individuals include immediate family members and authorized third parties.

-You can now order Wyoming death certificates through VRO’s online filing service.
-VRO offers a secure and simple way to order death certificates.
+You can now order Wyoming death certificate through VRO’s online filing service.
+VRO offers a secure and simple way to order death certificate.
 We handle the entire application process, ensuring accuracy and ease.
 Your application is securely delivered to the Wyoming Department of Health Vital Statistics Services (WDH-VSS) for processing, allowing them to issue and mail your death certificate to you.
 You can place the order yourself in person or by mail through the WDH-VSS by following the specific steps and meeting certain requirements.
 Confirm and review the costs, eligibility, requirements, and processing times before ordering to ensure a smooth application process.

 Person ordering a death certificate with a phone using VRO